-Finalisation of the new regulatory regime (i.e. level 2 measures) Implementation of the new governance with the introduction of the CCP Supervisory Committee Main outputs Execution of enhanced supervisory convergence work through the use of opinions on a wide range of topics and continuing with the work in colleges, the peer review and the CCP Stress Test Initiation of the new and expanded supervisory role with regards to TC-CCPs and in particular with regards to the Tier 2 CCP supervisory and regulatory regime for systematically important CCPs.
+- Finalisation of the new regulatory regime (i.e. level 2 measures) (some will be delayed to 2021 - see Annex I for revised deadlines) - Implementation of the new governance with the introduction of the CCP Supervisory Committee - Execution of enhanced supervisory convergence work through the use of opinions on a wide range of topics and continuing with the work in colleges, the peer review and the CCP Stress Test - Initiation of the new and expanded supervisory role with regards to TC-CCPs and in particular with regards to the Tier 2 CCP supervisory and regulatory regime for systematically important CCPs.